 We distilled down our dinner party knowledge to these ten tips for how to entertain elegantly (without adding any stress).
 So, go ahead and send out that invite, because you’re going to master the holidays this year:

-There's no bigger buzzkill than arriving at a party finding the hostess frenzied so keep the first course simple and then you can mingle stress-free.
+There’s no bigger buzzkill than arriving at a party finding the host or hostess frenzied.
+Avoid that by keeping the first course simple.
 Mind you, simple does not mean boring as proof by our go-to appetizer right now: pork rillettes bites.

-A quick side note about rilettes: they are a form of pâté, but to call them that is a disservice as they're really more like a socially acceptable way to eat pulled pork in a dinner party setting.
-They're most often make with pork but can also be made with duck, rabbit, or even salmon FYI.
+A quick side note about rillettes: they are a form of pâté, but to call them that is a disservice as they’re really more like a socially acceptable way to eat pulled pork in a dinner party setting.
+They’re most often made with pork but can also be made with duck, rabbit, or even salmon FYI.

-Anyway, either make or buy the rilletes and then your first course is just a matter of assembly.
-Arrange appetizer plates with an assortment of toasts, a portion of rillettes, pomegranate seeds, some seasonal fruit, and then serve with a phenomenal mustard like this Maille Black Truffle and Chablis Mustard.
+Anyway, either make or buy the rillettes and then your first course is just a matter of assembly.
+Arrange appetizer plates with an assortment of toasts, a portion of rillettes, pomegranate seeds, some seasonal fruit, and then serve with phenomenal mustard like this Maille Black Truffle and Chablis Mustard.